leandreonizuka/Rev3ni/README.md

 # Rev3ni
-this tool will generate an online reverse shell
+I created this tool because sometimes I don't have internet and I need to have online reverse shells handy... yes, I could have written them all down in my notes.
+But no